ocean-data-challenges/2022b_SSH_QG_mapping/README.md

 **A) Managing observations sparse in time: full SSH field set up**

-The first set up provides observations of the full SSH fields every 5 time steps:
+The first set up provides observations of the full SSH fields every 5 day:

 True SSH        |  Full field observations (A)
 :-------------------------:|:-------------------------: